Developing and Encouraging Diverse Human Resources

 Promoting a Good Work-Life Balance

 In order to create a comfortable workplace environment, the YAMADA HOLDINGS Group believes it is important to provide a work environment that respects a good work-life balance.
-As such, the Group has established a comprehensive work-life balance system so that employees can choose a flexible working style especially during times of need with childcare and nursing care, etc.
+As such, the Group has established a comprehensive system where each and every employee can balance work with childcare, nursing care, and other life events so that employees can choose a flexible working style especially during times of need with childcare and nursing care, etc. We will continue to strive to create a workplace environment where employees can work with peace of mind, and to become a rewarding company to work for.

 Type System Description